 Driving Extra Actions

-In addition to automatically collecting entries from user-generated content you can also use your Gleam contest to drive an array of other powerful actions including email sign-ups, Twitter follows, and visits to your website, Facebook page or YouTube channel.
+In addition to collecting entries from photo uploads you can also use your Gleam contest to drive an array of other powerful actions including email sign-ups, Twitter follows, and visits to your website, Facebook page or YouTube channel.

 This can be a great way to cross-pollinate your online following and drive even more value from your contest.
 Here are just a few of the extra actions you could drive with Gleam: